-A similar arrangement of the slab - the deceased sculpted in an upright position in the centre, shields with coats of arms on longer sides of the slab border, an inscription under his feet, and an undecorated band above the head - can be seen on the tombstone of Peter zu Dohna (died 1553) in the church of St. Peter and Paul in Morag, located in the vicinity of Boreczno.
-However, in the great majority of cases, there is only an inscription on the border which mentions the name and offices held by the deceased, without any heraldic emblems.
-In clear contrast to the case discussed above, heraldic shields were often placed at the corners of the slab, tough in the case of both tombstones discussed in the present paper the symbols of Evangelists appeared at the corners.
-These symbols, less common in sepulchral art on the territories of the Polish Crown, can be seen on the fifteenth-century Prussian tombstones, as well as on the Gothic and Renaissance gravestones from Western Pomerania.
-See the corners is a simple of the polish Crown of the seen on the fifteenth-century Prussian tombstones, as well as on the Gothic and Renaissance gravestones from Western Pomerania.
+A similar arrangement of the slab - the deceased sculpted in an upright position in the centre, shields with coats of arms on longer sides of the slab border, an inscription under his feet, and an undecorated band above the head - can be seen on the tombstone of Peter zu Dohna (died 1553) in the church of St. Peter and Paul in Morąg, located in the vicinity of Boreczno.21 However, in the great majority of cases, there is only an inscription on the border which mentions the name and offices held by the deceased, without any heraldic emblems.22 In clear contrast to the case discussed above, heraldic shields were often placed at the corners of the slab, tough in the case of both tombstones discussed in the present paper the symbols of Evangelists appeared at the corners.
+These symbols, less common in sepulchral art on the territories of the Polish Crown, can be seen on the fifteenth-century Prussian tombstones, as well as on the Gothic and Renaissance gravestones from Western Pomerania.23